 This dramatic image went viral after the amateur photographer posted it.
-While skydiving, she saw the Oregon wildfire and its proximity (a mile across the Columbia River) to a golf course in North Bonneville WA, then took the picture of golfers carrying on calmly with a raging inferno right behind them on Sept.
-4. "In the pantheon of visual metaphors for America today, tweeted writer and producer David Simon, (The Wire), this is the money shot."
+While skydiving, she saw the Oregon wildfire and its proximity (a mile across the Columbia River) to a golf course in North Bonneville WA.
+Sept.
+4 she took this picture of golfers carrying on calmly with a raging inferno right behind them.
+"In the pantheon of visual metaphors for America today, tweeted writer and producer David Simon, (The Wire), this is the money shot."

 John Gerrard, Flare (Oceania), 2021.
 A simulation created for COP26, shown as a large-scale LED wall.
 "The work responds to a statement from Tongan artist + activist Uili Lousi, whose ancestral ocean is heating due to climate change."
 Irish new media artist Gerrard is known for Western Flag, a video work made in 2017, in which the site of the world’s first major oil find in Texas is marked by a "banner of constantly billowing black smoke."
 Here he was inspired to create a "flag from flames, set against a real-time seascape based on photographs taken by Lousi."